VisTrails/VisTrails/doc/usersguide/controlflow.rst

 .. topic:: Next Step!

   Now, select the ``MplPlot`` module and open its configuration dialog.
-Inside it, add two input ports of type ``ListOfElements``: "InputList" and "X_Values".
+Inside it, add two input ports of type ``List``: "InputList" and "X_Values".
 Also, copy the code listed below, in order to create the necessary information for the 2D plot, into the source text area and save your changes using the ``OK`` button.

 .. code-block:: python